elephant-xyz/docs/7_UPDATING.md

 ## Monitoring for Changes

-Oracles are responsible for continuously monitoring the `source_url`s provided in the initial seed data.
+Oracles are responsible for continuously monitoring the `source_http_request`s provided in the initial seed data.
 They periodically check for any changes to the data at these sources.

 ## Update Cycle